Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/network_traffic_analysis.md

 layout: default
 ---

-# Suspicious Network Traffic Analysis for a Fictional IT Services Company | Networking, tcpdump, logs
+# Suspicious Network Traffic Analysis for a Fictional IT Services Company | Networking, tcpdump, logs, TCP/IP model

 In this hands-on activity I simulated being a Cybersecurity analyst from a Fictional IT Services Company investigating why customers cannot access the fictional site `www.yummyrecipesforme.com`, using a `tcpdump` log: